 - significantly better value office space.

-The scheme will take three years to complete and along with other local projects will see Hammersmith transformed for local residents for the better.
+The scheme will see Hammersmith transformed for local residents for the better.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.